 Individuals have the right to access their personal information and to verify or correct the information if it is shown to be inaccurate.
 Specific policies exist within Kinark with respect to access and disclosure of personal information.
-Individuals may request access to their information and/or information related to its use, retention and disclosure at any time by contacting Kinark’s Privacy officer at 905-474-9595 or email@example.com.
+Individuals may request access to their information and/or information related to its use, retention and disclosure at any time by contacting Kinark at 905-474-9595 ext.
+1397 or firstname.lastname@example.org.

 For more information on Kinark Child and Family Services and privacy please contact: